gruuya/django-sql-sniffer/README.md

 Django SQL Sniffer
 ==================
-A simple command line tool for analyzing SQL executed through Django ORM on a running process.
+A simple command line tool for analyzing Django ORM SQL execution in a running process.
 Minimally invasive and granular - no need to change logging config or restart the process.

 #Usage